NREL/REopt.jl/multi_solution_readme.md

     "Specified outage cost savings as percent of annual utility bill"  # The value of avoided lost load as a percent of the annual electric bill
 ```

+## Incentives
+Incentives are pulled from the data/incentives/DSIRE.db database for the specified kwarg `state` (e.g. = "CO" for Colorado) in the `run_reopt_multi_solutions()` function.

+**The user must now input a kwarg for `state` into the `run_reopt_multi_solutions()` to evaluate the state incentives.

+Incentives are filtered by those that apply to the entire state and have an end date of later than today or Null.
+The availability of Net metering is found and applied, as well as the following three incentives to choose from:
+1. Capacity-based rebate ($/kW)
+2. Production incentive ($/kWh)
+3. Percent-of-cost based state tax credit (% of installed cost)
+REopt is run with any of these three incentive options which are avaialable, and the one that produces the lowest lifecycle cost of energy is chosen.
+All of the solutions are then run with the best incentives option.

+If REopt identified a state incentive to use, the user should verify that that incentive program is available.

 # Example use-case for multi-solutions
 ### Specify path to input file:
 `fp = "scenarios/eaton_multi.json"`